jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 A configuration key needs a prefix in front of its name to use as an annotation key.
 The default prefix is `ingress.kubernetes.io`, change with the `--annotation-prefix` command-line option.
-The annotation value spec expects a string as the key, so declare numbers and booleans as strings, HAProxy Ingress will convert it when needed.
+The annotation value spec expects a string as the key value, so declare numbers and booleans as strings, HAProxy Ingress will convert them when needed.

 ```yaml
 apiVersion: networking.k8s.io/v1beta1